kalisjoshua/lux-core/SIREN+LUX.md

   - `search` - for performing search

 These action names need to be unique within a resource representation as they are specifically searched for by LuxUI for placement.
+The names for actions which are not "reserved" are completely ignored by LuxUI.

 ## Embedded Entities